SvetozarP/CPlusPlusSoftUni/README.md

 6. **06speedInfo** - Provides speed information based on input speed value
 7. **07areaOfFigures** - Calculates area of different geometric shapes based on user choice

+### 04 - Conditional Statements Exercise
+This module provides advanced practice with conditional statements, covering complex business logic, time calculations, and real-world problem solving scenarios.

+#### Exercises Completed:

+1. **SumSeconds** - Converts three time values to total minutes and seconds with proper formatting
+2. **02bonusPoints** - Calculates bonus points based on input value with additional bonuses for even numbers and numbers ending in 5
+3. **03timePlus15Minutes** - Adds 15 minutes to a given time and handles hour overflow (24-hour format)
+4. **04toyShop** - Calculates toy shop profit with discounts and determines if vacation can be afforded
+5. **05godzillaVsKong** - Movie budget calculator with clothing discounts for large crews
+6. **06worldSwimmingRecord** - Determines if a swimming time breaks the world record considering water resistance
+7. **07shopping** - Shopping cost calculator with delivery fees and discounts
+8. **08lunchBreak** - Time management calculator for lunch breaks

 ## 🛠️ Technical Details

 - **Language**: C++